segmentio/aws-okta/README.md

 ## Releasing

 Pushing a new tag will cause Circle to automatically create and push a linux release.
-After this is done, you shoule run (from a mac):
+After this is done, you should run (from a mac):

 ```bash
 $ export CIRCLE_TAG=`git describe --tags`